 siRNA is a type of small RNA molecule that plays a key role in the regulation of gene expression.
-It is involved in a natural cellular process known as RNA interference (RNAi), which serves to silence or downregulate specific genes.
+It is involved in a natural cellular process known as RNA interference (RNA), which serves to silence or downregulate specific genes.

 siRNA molecules are typically 20-25 nucleotides long and are designed to be complementary to a target gene's messenger RNA (mRNA).
 When introduced into a cell, siRNA molecules specifically bind to the target mRNA, triggering its degradation or inhibiting its translation into a protein.
 This process can effectively "silence" the expression of the targeted gene, allowing researchers to study gene function or potentially develop therapeutic applications.

-RNAi technology has broad applications in research, including the study of gene function, the identification of potential drug targets, and the development of gene therapies to treat various diseases, including genetic disorders and certain types of cancer.
+RNA technology has broad applications in research, including the study of gene function, the identification of potential drug targets, and the development of gene therapies to treat various diseases, including genetic disorders and certain types of cancer.
 Currently, our science team is developing siRNA drugs for COVID and seasonal influenza.

 The key differences between mRNA (messenger RNA) and